mlcommons/training/small_language_model_pretraining/nemo/README.md

 We use the c4/en/3.0.1 dataset from [HuggingFace/AllenAI](https://huggingface.co/datasets/allenai/c4).

-We use the Mixtral 8x22B tokenizer from [HuggingFace/MistralAI](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1).

 ### Preprocessed data download

 The pre-tokenized dataset and the tokenizer are available to download from the S3 bucket.
 You can download this data from the bucket using RClone as follows: